 The game I am currently most proud of was my university programming course semestral work

-interpreter and a semi-complex AI.
+interpreter and a complex AI.
 This project took many hours to complete, ending up just

 short of 8k lines of code, all written by me, in the span of a few weeks.